How to split ownership of a home

 Imagine a situation where two sisters co-buy a home for $700,000 with financial assistance from their grandmother.
 If Grandma contributes $500,000 towards the down payment but takes an equity stake of just 3% in the home, the tax authorities will have questions.

-Why co-buyers should use a top-down approach
+Why co-owners should use a top-down approach

 Why use a top-down approach?
 It's systematic, and it ensures that you: